California Property Division

 In some cases, separate property can be forfeited and treated as community property at divorce.
 One of the most common ways a spouse will forfeit their separate property is by commingling it with community property.
 One example is when a spouse uses their premarital bank account to receive deposits from the other spouse.
 Another example is when a spouse makes mortgage payments or improvements to a property or home that was owned separately by the other spouse.
 Many other types of assets may be partially separate and partially community property such as retirement accounts that were held prior to a marriage but they contributed to it after they were married.
 A business owned by one spouse before marriage, but operated during the course of the marriage and the other spouse contributed labor or money into it, may be partly community property or the community may be entitled to a reimbursement.
 To ensure separate property is treated separate at divorce, one party may need to hire a forensic accountant and produce records to “trace” the property back to a separate property source.

-An experienced Orange County property division lawyer can help a client work through characterization issues and determine what work will be needed to protect separate interests at divorce.
+Our experienced Los Angeles County and Orange County property division lawyers help clients work through characterization issues and determine what work will be needed to protect separate interests at divorce.

 Determining the Value of Community Property